-Alonnisos Island is part of the Sporades Island group
+Alonnisos Island is part of the Sporades Island Group, Greece.

 By boat: There is no direct ferry route from Athens to Alonnisos.
 Services are from Volos or Aghios Konstantinos (closer to Athens): by car ferry (6 hours) daily from Volos, and five times weekly from Aghios Konstantinos.
 The island is also connected by rapid hydrofoil service (Flying Dolphin) in 2 hrs 30 mins from both of the above ports with varying frequency throughout the year.
 All serv ices to the island stop in Skiathos and Skopelos en route.